Lachlan-Mayne/english-notes/pete r/English.md

 - Truman lying lifeless on the ship is symbolic of being a new person when he comes back
 - Jesus symbolism: walking on water
 - "Was nothing real?
 You were real"
+- "While the world he inhabits is in some aspects.. counterfeit, there's nothing fake about Truman himself"
 -

 ### **Characters:**